PebbleRoad/shortcode-parser-for-gather-content/Readme.md

 ## What it does

-1. Download all content from Gather Content and saves them as JSON file
+1. Downloads content from Gather Content and saves it as a JSON file
-2. Prepare and clean the html
+2. Prepares and cleans the HTML
-    1. Cleans the html by removing any tags that enclose shortcodes: [http://regex101.com/r/bP2aY2](http://regex101.com/r/bP2aY2)
+    1. Cleans the HTML by removing any tags that enclose shortcodes: [http://regex101.com/r/bP2aY2](http://regex101.com/r/bP2aY2)
     2. Adds `table table--bordered` classes to all `<table>` markup
     3. Removes any inline styles
-    4. Replace malformed quotes `“` to `"`
+    4. Replaces malformed quotes `“` to `"`
-3. Parse shortcodes using `do_shortcode` Wordpress Shortcodes API
+3. Parses shortcodes using `do_shortcode` Wordpress Shortcodes API

 ## How to use it

 In terminal (or browser with a php server)

 ```
-php refresh.php; /* Downloads content from GC */
+php refresh.php; /* Download content from GC */

 php parse.php; /* Does what it says */